lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/software/dask.md

 ### Installation Using Conda

-Moreover, it is possible to install and use dask in your local conda
+Moreover, it is possible to install and use Dask in your local conda
 environment:

 Dask is installed by default in